4 Money Mistakes You May Be Teaching Your Kids

 We all can be a little vain or shallow at times and brands can play a big part on how we want others to see ourselves.
 And sometimes, this behaviour can affect the example parents try to set for their children.

-Look at the ingredients instead of just the brand – the product you are buying should be suitable and safe for your child.
+Look at the ingredients or materials used in the product instead of just the brand – the product you are buying should be suitable and safe for your child.
 For some parents it could be the sense of obligation of providing their children with something they did not have growing up – nevertheless it should be within affordable range.

 Sometimes you overpay for boutique clothes or brand-name apparel for your child when you spot a sale.
 Their wardrobe is messy and temporary because they would most probably outgrow their sizes within months, which is why it is a waste of money to spend hundreds on a pair of jeans for your growing three-year-old.